-6.0 IAS 7 Statement of Cash Flows
+6.0 IAS 7 Cash flow statements

 IAS 7 is the international standard that details the requirements for presenting a cash flow statement.
 IAS 7 defines cash flows as movements in both cash and cash equivalents.
 Cash equivalents are defined as short-term, highly liquid investments that are readily convertible to known amounts of cash and subject to insignificant risk of changes in value.